 Leadership and Service Reading

 Good to Great by Jim Collins: A classic business book examining the real-life qualities of leadership that build enduring companies.
-Collins uses real empirical data mixed with business models, demonstrating the true leadership needed to forge a great company.
+Collins uses real empirical data mixed with business models, demonstrating the authentic leadership needed to forge a great company.

 Personal Development and Growth Reading

 Getting Things Done by David Allen: This book, commonly referred to as “GTD,” was life-changing for me.
 Keeping your to-do list and action items in your head is a barrier from actually accomplishing anything at all.
-The GTD system is brilliant, showing you how to best organize all the “action items” of your life.
+The GTD system is brilliant, showing you how to organize best all the “action items” of your life.
 Get them done without fear of forgetting something somewhere down the line.

 How To Win Friends and Influence People by Dale Carnegie: Yes, this book is old, and the stories Carnegie tells feel very old-fashioned.
 Despite that, this book is essential for learning how to engage people you encounter in any situation.

-Optional (though still essential) Reading:
+Optional (though still essential) Reading List:

-Rework by Jason Fried and David Heinemeier Hansson: The authors are the founders of Basecamp and DHH is the creator of Ruby on Rails.
+Rework by Jason Fried and David Heinemeier Hansson: The authors are the founders of Basecamp and creator of Ruby on Rails.
 Rework is a collection of essays that underscore fundamental themes.
 Limit office distractions, emphasize less over more, simplify instead of adding more features, realize that planning is guessing, get started now instead of later, and learn from your successes instead of your mistakes.

 The 7 Habits of Highly Effective People by Stephen Covey: A classic book that I recommend reading immediately after How to Win Friends and Influence People.